rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 Where the initial risk evaluation is deemed unacceptable, further risk controls will be required. the RCPCH Digital Growth Charts Team will manage healthcare IT system risk in accordance with the Risk Management Strategy.

-Details of the risk control measure and evidence of effective implementation will be captured in the Hazard Log.
+Details of the risk control measures and evidence of effective implementation will be captured in the Hazard Log.

 ### Deployment and Ongoing Maintenance